BHARATH-V-P/Identifying-and-Analysing-Obesity-types-using-Advanced-Machine-Learning./README.md

    - Explores 3 different preprocessing techniques to evaluate how they effect model performance
    - Model Training: Utilizes Random Forest Classification, XGBoost and LGB for machine learning.
    - Create custom metrics to aid better results from Optuna and Bayesian Optimization
+   - Understanding the process of clustering and its effect on model peformance by conducting both global specific and cluster specific analysis
-   - Attempts to redduce overfitting to specific classes thus improving generalization
+   - Attempts to reduce overfitting of the model to specific classes thus improving generalization
    - Model Evaluation based on the quality of fitting during data trianing

 ## Results